whyboris/utilitarianism.net/content/en/guest-essays/buddhism-and-utilitarianism.md

 weight: 8
 image: "/img/essays/buddhism.jpg"
 imageCaption: "Buddhism and Utilitarianism"
-summary: This article analyses the extent to which elements of utilitarianism can be found within (i) the Early Buddhist tradition, and (ii) classical Indian Mahāyāna Buddhism.
-It then explores a Buddhist perspective on well-being, and concludes by comparing Engaged Buddhism to effective altruism.
+summary: "This article analyses the extent to which elements of utilitarianism can be found within (i) the Early Buddhist tradition, and (ii) classical Indian Mahāyāna Buddhism.
+It then explores a Buddhist perspective on well-being, and concludes by comparing Engaged Buddhism to effective altruism."
 ---

 {{< guest-disclaimer >}}